njkaiser/nu_jackal_autonav/README.md

 ## Instructions For Use
 Navigate to your workspace and source your setup file: `source devel/setup.bash`.
 If you're running on the real robot, skip step 1, as it just launches the robot simulation.
-Choose only one of steps 3, 4, or 5, depending on what you want to do.
+Choose only one of steps 4, 5, or 6, depending on what you want to do.

 1. `roslaunch nu_jackal_autonav simulate.launch`

     This loads a URDF of Northwestern's Jackal configuration to the parameter server, starts up a Gazebo session with Clearpath's tutorial map, and spawns Jackal into it.
 By default, no GUI is shown, but can be shown by appending `gui:=true` to the end of the roslaunch command.
 See the beginning of the launch file for other helpful command line arguments.

-2. `roslaunch nu_jackal_autonav ground_plane.launch`
+2. `roslaunch nu_jackal_autonav pointcloud_filter.launch`

     This command eliminates the z drift between the `odom` and `base_link` frames and starts a nodelet manager to handle all of the pointcloud filtering.
 The outputs are a new `tf` frame named `odom_corrected` and a cascaded series of new pointcloud topics, the important one being `/velodyne_points/for_costmap`.
 The individual filters are:
     - a cropbox to eliminate any points further than 4 meters from Jackal in the x- and y-directions, and any points below 0.0 or above 0.4 meters in z